-As a criminal defense attorney in Bangor, probation comes up a lot in my practice in a number of ways:
+As a criminal defense attorney in Bangor, probation comes up in my practice in several ways:

-• Defendant is already on probation and accused of a probation violation;
+• The defendant is already on probation and accused of a probation violation.

-• Defendant seeking probation as a form of sentencing alternative;
+• The defendant is seeking probation as a form of sentencing alternative.

 What does the State have to show?

 The state has the burden of showing at least one of the following at the probation revocation hearing:

 - You have been convicted of a new crime during your period of probation (17-A M.R.S.A. § 1206(7)).